arthurtw/arthurtw.github.io/_posts/2014-12-21-rust-anti-sloppy-programming-language.md

 > Disclaimer: The taste for programming languages is very subjective, so is this blog post.
 Please take it with a grain of salt.
 >
-> EDIT (Dec-22): Modified some wording - GC in the cons; dynamic language comparison.
+> EDIT (Dec-22,23): Modified some wording in the cons and dynamic language comparison sections.
 Mentioned async I/O in web development section.

 Several new programming languages emerged recently.
 Among them, [Rust](http://www.rust-lang.org/) particularly interests me.
 In this blog, I’m going to share my impressions of Rust, and compare it with some other programming languages.